raushan-tech27/My-Dash-App/README.md

 🌐 About the Project

-The Student Mental Health Dashboard is a data-driven web application developed using Python, Dash, and Plotly Express.
-It helps analyze and visualize the mental health trends of students by exploring factors such as academic pressure, sleep duration, financial stress, and suicidal thoughts.
-With an interactive and responsive interface, this dashboard offers actionable insights for educators, researchers, and mental health advocates.
+In these days where academic pressure😖 is one of the rising concern among youngsters of India I thought of analyzing this trend and thus prepared a well data driven Student Mental Health Dashboard which is developed using Python, Dash, and Plotly Express.
+It helps to analyze and visualize the mental health trends of students by exploring factors such as academic pressure, sleep duration, financial stress, and suicidal thoughts.
+With an interactive and responsive interface, this dashboard offers actionable insights for educators, researchers, and mental health advocates to govern over the rising concern over this age young minds🫱🏻‍🫲🏼our combined efforts can make a huge impact over the socio and economic development of our country.

 ✅ Key Features